Address: P.O.Box 640, SE 405 30 Gothenburg

 Sterner, T. and J. Coria (2011).
 “Policy Instruments for Environmental and Natural Resource Management” (second edition).

 Coria, J. (2011),“Fuel Taxes in Europe”, in Cars and Climate Change, The European Experience.

 Coria, J., E. Robinson, H.G.
-Smith, and T. Sterner (2012), “Biodiversity Conservation and Ecosystem Services Provision: A Tale of Confused Objectives, Multiple Market Failures and Policy Challenges”, forthcoming in: Handbook of the Economics of Biodiversity and Ecosystem Services.
+Smith, and T. Sterner (2014), “Biodiversity Conservation and Ecosystem Services Provision: A Tale of Confused Objectives, Multiple Market Failures and Policy Challenges”.
+In: Handbook of the Economics of Biodiversity and Ecosystem Services.

 We are a group of researchers whose main research focus is on the actual design of policy instruments.
 Read more about our work in www.policyinstruments.se

 See Lecture Notes